Zoning Appeal Process

 A staff planner will review your project information, explain the Board of Zoning Appeals (BZA) review process, and answer any questions you have about the application.
 The Planner will give you an early view of the policy or position that the City may recommend when your application is reviewed by the Board of Zoning Appeals.

-Complete the application, including all required attachments and any additional information requested by the staff planner, along with the application fee.
+Complete the application, including all required attachments, any additional information requested by the staff planner, and submit to the Planning Division along with the application fee.
 Remember to follow the application instructions carefully and submit all of the requested information.
-If any of the information is missing, this will delay your BZA hearing date.
+If any of the information is missing, your BZA hearing date will be delayed.
 Once the complete application is received, you will be placed on the agenda for the next available hearing.
 BZA hearings are held on the fourth Tuesday of each month at 4:30 p.m.
 Once submitted, all information becomes public record.

 For application deadlines and fees, download the pdf deadline document.